-For out-of-network benefits, you must obtain prior authorization for dialysis, intravenous chemotherapy, other intravenous infusion therapy, radiation therapy, or MR-guided focused ultrasound 5 business days before scheduled services are received; or for non-scheduled services, within one business day or as soon as is reasonably possible.
+For Out-of-Network Benefits, you must obtain prior authorization for the following outpatient therapeutic services five business days before scheduled services are received, or for non-scheduled services, within one business day or as soon as is reasonably possible.
+Services that require prior authorization: dialysis, intensity modulated radiation therapy and MR-guided focused ultrasound.